kazurayam/Asciidoc_to_README_in_Markdown/README.md

 ## Problem to solve

 In a GitHub repository, you can make a file named `README.adoc` in [Asciidoc](https://asciidoc-py.github.io/index.html) format.
 GitHub is able to convert Asciidoc text to HTML runtime so that it renders in browsers.
+You can enjoy the Asciidoc capabilities to author your documents and publish them in GitHub.
 A sample is here:

 -   [article.adoc](https://github.com/kazurayam/IncludeIsNotSupportedInGithubFlavoredAsciidoc-a_workaround/blob/master/article.adoc)

-This looks very nice!
-You can enjoy the Asciidoc capabilities to author your documents and publish them in GitHub.
 However, there is a caveat in GitHub Flavored Asciidoc. **GitHub Flavored Asciidoc (GFA) does not support the `include::path/to/file[]` directive.** See the subsection titled "Include directive" at the tail of [article.adoc](https://github.com/kazurayam/IncludeIsNotSupportedInGithubFlavoredAsciidoc-a_workaround/blob/master/article.adoc).

 ![Include directive not working](docs/images/Include_directive_not_working.png)

-I intended to embed the source code of my Java program into the article for reference.
-I expected to see something as follows.
+This is not what I expected to see!
+I wanted to see the source code of my Java program embedded into the article, as follows.

 ![Include directive as expected](docs/images/Include_directive_as_expected.png)

-I need the Include directive in Asciidoc.
+I need the Include directive in Asciidoc to work in my README documents on GitHub.
 Seriously!
-The include directive is the very reason why I want to use Asciidoc, instead of Markdown, to author the README doc of my software projects on GitHub.
+The include directive is the very reason why I want to use Asciidoc, instead of Markdown.

 Why GitHub does not support Include directive in Asciidoc? --- There is a discussion about it, which was opened 4 years ago and still remain open.

 -   [Asciidoctor: support include directives for other asciidoc files #1095](https://github.com/github/markup/issues/1095)

-As far as I learned from this discussion, it seems unlikely that GitHub adds Include directive support in GFA in future.
-Very disappointing.
+As far as I learned from this discussion, it seems unlikely that GitHub adds the Include directive support in GFA in future.
 Any workaround?

 ## Solution

-In [the discussion](https://github.com/github/markup/issues/1095), @chevdoor posted a workround at 9th June 2021.
+In [the discussion](https://github.com/github/markup/issues/1095), @chevdoor posted his workaround at 9th June 2021.
 Here I will quite his post entirely.

     This is by far my favorite workaround although it requires a little setup and tooling.
     Install pandoc and asciidoctor, you can then create a new (executable) .gti/hooks/pre-commit file with the following content: